-One of the most feared injuries that athletes worry about is an ACL injury.
+One of the most feared injuries for athletes is an ACL tear.
 As one of the four ligaments that stabilize the knee, a minor tear or complete rupture of the ACL could mean months of recovery or possibly an end to playing sports.
-An injury to the ACL can cause the knee to give out and increase the possibility of injuring other knee components.
+An injury to the ACL can cause the knee to give out and increase the possibility of injuring other parts of the knee.

 Most ACL injuries occur from: